 Neck & Head:

-Round 1: Attach yarn with a slip stitch to the marked stitch that we attached a stitch marker to in Round 6 of the body, SC 11 evenly around the opening in the body.
-(11)
+Round 1: Attach yarn using a SL ST or SC Join (See Special Stitches and Techniques) to the marked stitch that we attached a stitch marker to in Round 6 of the Body (See image 1 below).

 Need Help With Round 1 of the Head/Neck?
 The PDF version of this pattern includes photo support for this section of the pattern.
 Find it here in my Ravelry and Etsy shops